noltron000-coursework/titanic-javascript/README.md

 - What is the survival rate of siblings vs only children?
 - How many ages were estimated?

-Solve these problems in code.
+Solve these problems in code:
 - Use JS to read the Titanic Dataset.
 - Write code to solve the problems above
 	- Use foreach, map, filter, and reduce

 ```JS
 fetch('titanic-passengers.json')